LabridTech/LabridTech/README.md

 - UI/UX Design
 - and much more!

-Explore our [portfolio](https://www.labridtech.com/project) to see examples of our previous projects.        --oye idher website ka link dal day
+Explore our [portfolio](https://www.labridtech.com/project) to see examples of our previous projects.
 ## Why Choose Labrid Tech

 - **Custom Solutions:** We understand that every project is unique.
 We tailor our services to meet your specific requirements, ensuring a personalized approach to your tech needs.